Original Sin (2001 film): Plot

 Original Sin is set in late 19th century Cuba during the Spanish rule, and flashes back and forth from the scene of a woman awaiting her execution while telling her story to a priest to the actual events of that story.

 Luis Vargas, a Cuban man, sends for American Julia Russell from Delaware to be his mail-order bride.
 Julia comes off the ship, looking nothing like her photos.
-Julia explains she wants more than a man who is only interested in a pretty face, so she substitutes a plain-looking woman's photo.
+She explains she wants more than a man who is only interested in a pretty face, so she substituted a plain-looking woman's photo.
 Luis also admits to deception; he has misled her into believing he is a poor clerk instead of a wealthy plantation owner.
 Julia says that they both have something in common: that both are not to be trusted.
 But they assure each other that they will try to understand and trust each other in life.

 Luis and Julia wed in the church within hours of her setting foot in Cuba.
 Luis falls desperately in love with her and they have passionate sex.
 Meanwhile, Julia's sister Emily is worried.
 She sends an emotional letter asking about her welfare.
 Luis forces Julia to write back, fearing that if Julia continues to ignore Emily's letters, Emily will assume something terrible has befallen her sister, and she might send the authorities.
 Holding off as long as possible, Julia finally pens a letter to her sister.

 Luis adds Julia to his business and personal bank accounts, giving her free rein to spend as she pleases.
 A detective, Walter Downs, arrives from Wilmington and tells Luis that he has been hired by Emily to find her sister Julia and would like to see her on the coming Sunday.
 Luis informs Julia about this, and she gets upset.
 Emily arrives in Cuba to meet Luis and shows the letter Julia wrote to her.
 She informs Luis that she believes Julia to be an impostor and that her sister may be dead.
 Luis discovers that Julia has taken nearly all of his fortune and teams up with Walter to look for her.